wix-incubator/wix-ui-tpa/README.md

 In order to use `wix-ui-tpa`, your module bundler should be configured accordingly.

 ## Usage
+Using components is pretty much like any other React component:
 ```typescript jsx
 import React from 'react';
 import { TPAComponentsProvider } from 'wix-ui-tpa/TPAComponentsConfig';